rixx/cutebit-content/content/conferences/djangoconeu17-09.md

 It provides an `Endpoint` class, similar to the `Admin` class.
 Can also use DRF viewsets.
 It provides a router (via drf_auto_endoint) to register models directly aswell as auto-discovery.

-The frontend is provided via an adapter set in the settings, that will produce framework dependend js code.
+The frontend is provided via an adapter set in the settings, that will produce framework dependent js code.
 The code will rely on a common base file (that will be overridden by subsequent updates) and model specific code files (which you can change without fear of overwriting).